Lines of Credit

 From the lender’s perspective: Lenders want to deploy capital to loan opportunities without losing the ability to withdraw funds when needed.
 In return, lenders earn a dynamic rate based on the pool utilization and interest rate curve configuration.

-Once a Line of Credit is created, lenders can put funds into the pool if they meet the lender restriction requirements that have been configured (whether permissionless or permissioned pools).
+Once a Line of Credit is created, lenders can put funds into the pool if they meet the lender restriction requirements that have been configured (lines of credit can be permissionless, or permissioned pools).

-Lenders can withdraw from the portfolio’s available idle funds at any time.
+Lenders can withdraw from the portfolio’s idle funds at any time funds are available.
 As lenders enter or exit the portfolio, the utilization of the portfolio changes, and thus, the lender APY changes as the interest rate paid by the borrower changes.

 Interest owed by the borrower is accrued block-by-block.
 Similarly, lenders accrue interest each block as the pool value increases (pool value = principal + interest accrued).